 Section 1.5.
 Past Practices.
-Any past benefit or past practice that has been continuous, known, and sanctioned by the City and/or Department of Public Safety, but not incorporated in this Contract, shall not be altered until and unless good faith discussions between the City and the Lodge, take place.
+Any past benefit or past practice that has been continuous, known, and sanctioned by the City but not incorporated in this Contract, shall not be altered until and unless good faith discussions between the City and the Lodge, take place.